 Where Does The Shadowing or Ghosting Come From?

 Candles first.
 They are notoriously inefficient burners of fuel (in this case their wicks).
-Notice that candle light is yellow.
+Notice that the candlelight is yellow.
 That yellow flame indicates that the fuel is not being completely spent; a blue flame generates little or no soot.
 So, if you’re a lover of candlelight in the home, you’re definitely running the risk of ghosting on some of your structure surfaces.
-A gas fireplace typically burns pretty cleanly, but if the pilot flame, which is on all the time, comes in contact with the gas logs, it, too, may be sending soot up into the atmosphere.
+A gas fireplace typically burns pretty cleanly, but if the pilot flame, which is on all the time, comes in contact with the gas logs, it, too, maybe sending soot up into the atmosphere.

 Where the soot ends up settling is a complicated discussion.
 To simplify for the sake of keeping this blog post readable… the soot is pushed around by the flow of air in the home.
 Where it settles depends upon the location of heat variations on outer surfaces due to the placement of insulation and structural materials, such as studs and joists.
 That’s why ghosting may take on the pattern of the home’s structural skeleton.